-What does Where Have all the Cowboys Gone? mean?
+What do you think Where Have all the Cowboys Gone? means?

 Paula Cole: Where Have all the Cowboys Gone?
 Meaning